Notes from Chapter 1 of Hirsch, Smale, Devaney (HSD).

 Code

-import matplotlib.pyplot as pltimport numpy as npt = np.linspace(-2, 2, 100)def f(t, k, a):return k * np.exp(a*t)fig, axs = plt.subplots(1,2, figsize=(8,4), sharey=True, sharex=True)for k in [-2, -1, 0, 1, 2]: axs[0].set_title("$a = 1$") axs[0].plot(t, f(t, k, a=1))for k in [-2, -1, 0, 1, 2]: axs[1].plot(t, f(t, k, a=-1)) axs[1].set_title("$a = -1$")plt.suptitle("Solutions to $\\dot{x} = ax$ for different values of $k$")plt.show()
+t = np.linspace(-2, 2, 100)def sol(t, k, a):return k * np.exp(a*t)fig, axs = plt.subplots(1,3, figsize=(10,4), sharey=True, sharex=True)for k in [-2, -1, 0, 1, 2]: axs[0].set_title("$a = 1$") axs[0].plot(t, sol(t, k, a=1))for k in [-2, -1, 0, 1, 2]: axs[1].plot(t, sol(t, k, a=0)) axs[1].set_title("$a = 0$")for k in [-2, -1, 0, 1, 2]: axs[2].plot(t, sol(t, k, a=-1)) axs[2].set_title("$a = -1$")fig.suptitle("Solutions to $\\dot{x} = ax$ for different values of $k$")fig.tight_layout()plt.show()

-The equilibrium point is where \(x'=0\).
-It is a point where the dynamics come to a rest.
-In this example, it happens to occur at \(x=0\).
-And, when \(a>0\), solutions move away from the equilibrium point, making it a source.
+An equilibrium is where \(x'=0\), i.e. where the dynamics come to a rest, denoted \(x_\ast\).
+For \(x'=ax\), if \(a\neq 0\) then the only equilibrium is \(x_\ast=0\).
+When \(a>0\), solutions move away from the equilibrium point, making it a source.
 When \(a<0\), solutions move towards it, making the equilibrium point a sink.
-When \(a=0\), the solution is a constant line \(x(t) = k\) (not plotted).
+When \(a=0\), we have \(x'=0\) for all \(x\), so every point is an equilibrium and every solution is a constant line \(x(t)=k\).

-The system is structurally stable when \(a\neq 0\), because for any \(b\) with the same sign as \(a\), the solutions will behave similarly (diverge or converge to equilibrium).
-However, at \(a=0\), the smallest change in \(a\), leads to a very different solution.
+The system is structurally stable when \(a\neq 0\), because for any \(\tilde a\) with the same sign as \(a\), the solutions will behave similarly (diverge or converge to equilibrium).
+However, at \(a=0\), the smallest change in \(a\) leads to a very different solution.
 Thus, there is a bifurcation at \(a=0\).

 Population Model